bpbanga/Gerez-un-projet-collaboratif-en-int-grant-une-demarche-CI-CD/README.md

 # BobApp

-This application displays a sentence containing a new joke each time a button is clicked.
+This application displays a sentence containing a new joke each time a button is clicked

 Clone project: